misteu/RPiCoffee/docs/README.md

 ### Mobile / Responsive User Interface stuff

-Some time ago I put together a simple UI-prototype for the planned web app that will be rendered by the raspberry.
-I want to create a responsive interface that can be used on mobile and desktop browsers.
-I will use the skeleton CSS-only-framework for the responsiveness to keep everything small and simple.
+Some time ago I put together a simple UI-prototype for the planned web app.
+It will be rendered by a Flask Webserver on the raspberry.
+The interface should be responsive and useable on mobile and desktop browsers.
+I will use the skeleton CSS-only-framework for the responsiveness.

 I used flaticons.com to find some nice icons (see credits below the images).
 As soon as the technical stuff is working, I will do a redesign with my own icons and update everything to the state actually implemented.